spiceai/docs/spiceaidocs/docs/clients/Datadog/index.md

 ## Datadog Agent configuration

 Prerequisite: [Datadog Agent version 6.5.0 or later is installed](https://docs.datadoghq.com/getting_started/agent/).
-Datadog Agent supports Prometheus metrics scraping by default, no additional packages are required on host or container.
+The Datadog Agent supports Prometheus metrics scraping by default, no additional packages are required on host or container.

 Configure the Datadog Agent to scrape the Spice metrics endpoint: